grannycart/by-sound-alone/index.md

         * The [e-book is available for Kindle](https://www.amazon.com/dp/B0CTKT5YMC) directly from Amazon.
             * (Hopefully Amazon will soon allow it to be free on their site too.)
 * [pdf version](content/pdf-download.html)
+* Currently being released in ~2k bites on [Royal Road](https://www.royalroad.com/fiction/80831/by-sound-alone)
-* Paper: you can buy a paper version of the complete book from Barnes & Noble print-on-demand:
+#### Paper: you can buy a paper version of the complete book from Barnes & Noble print-on-demand:
 <img style="float:right; border:1px solid #FFFFFF;" alt="paper mockup mini cover" src="assets/images/paper-mockup-mini-cover.png" height=200px>
     * [https://www.barnesandnoble.com/w/by-sound-alone-mark-torrey/1144572566](content/paper-link.html) (ISBN: 9798855697933)
         * ($12 + shipping --- that was the minimum B&N would let me charge.)
 	* You desperately want to read it on paper, but can't afford $12?
 [Contact me](https://grannycart.net/contact) and tell me why you want to read it.
 I'll buy you a copy.
-* Currently being released in ~2k bites on [Royal Road](https://www.royalroad.com/fiction/80831/by-sound-alone)

 [//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
 Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)